Compare lengths using words: long, short, tall, taller, shorter.

 Understand why we need standard units of measurement.

-Ravi wants to know if his pencil is longer than Meena's pencil.
-He places them side by side and sees that his pencil is longer.
+Ravi wants to know if his cricket bat is longer than Meena's skipping rope.
+He places them side by side and compares.
 We compare things every day!
-We compare how long, how tall, or how heavy things are.
-Let us learn about measurement.
+We compare how long, how tall, how heavy, or how much water a container can hold.
+This is called measurement.

 Comparing Lengths and Heights